 - 6.16 There should be a written procedure for the management of recalls.
-The procedure should be periodically tested.
-The recall of a batch by a distributor or a wholesaler should be communicated to the marketing authorization holder. - 6.17 Recall operations should be capable of being initiated promptly and at any time. - 6.18 The distributor must follow the instructions of a recall message, which should be approved, if required, by the competent authorities. - 6.19 Any recall operation should be recorded at the time it is carried out and records should be made readily available to the competent authorities. - 6.20 The distribution records should be readily available to the person(s) responsible for the recall, and should contain sufficient information on distributors and directly supplied customers (with addresses, phone and/or fax numbers inside and outside working hours, batches and quantities delivered), including those for exported products and medicinal product samples. - 6.21 Recalled medicinal products should be identified and stored separately in a secure area while awaiting a decision on their disposition. - 6.22 The progress of the recall process should be recorded and a final report issued, including reconciliation between the delivered and recovered quantities of the medicinal sproducts. - 6.23 The effectiveness of the arrangements for recalls should be evaluated regularly.
+The procedure should be periodically tested. - 6.17 Recall operations should be capable of being initiated promptly and at any time. - 6.18 The distributor must follow the instructions of a recall message, which should be approved, if required, by the competent authorities. - 6.19 Any recall operation should be recorded at the time it is carried out and records should be made available to the competent authorities. - 6.20 The distribution records should be readily available to the person(s) responsible for the recall, and should contain sufficient information on distributors and directly supplied customers (with addresses, phone and/or fax numbers inside and outside working hours, batches and quantities delivered), including those for exported products and medicinal product samples. - 6.21 Recalled medicinal products should be identified and stored separately in a secure area while awaiting a decision on their disposition. - 6.22 The progress of the recall process should be recorded and a final report issued, including reconciliation between the delivered and recovered quantities of the medicinal products. - 6.23 The effectiveness of the arrangements for recalls should be evaluated regularly.